 Michael, an ex marine, was a tractor trailer driver and school bus driver who had not thought about college until his seven year old daughter surprised him with a challenge.
 She reminded him that he was always telling her and her sisters that they should get good grades, and that he expected them to go to college and asked him, “how can you tell me about getting good grades and going to college when you only have a high school diploma?“ He realized she was right.
 Why didn’t he have a college degree?
 He saw a flyer about the [email protected] program at church and enrolled.

-Both Michael and Drue excelled in the associate degree program, together earned bachelor’s degrees from Lincoln University, and will complete studies for their masters degrees in May, 2021.
+Both Michael and Drue excelled in the associate degree program, together earned bachelors degrees from Lincoln University, will complete studies for their masters degrees in May, 2021, and be inducted into the Pi Gamma Mu International Honor Society for Social Sciences.
 They attribute a lot of their success to their support of each other.
 They studied together and shared ideas, often expressing differences that improved their insight into different topics.
 The strength of their relationship was born out in 2014 when Michael faced some serious medical issues.
 With Drue’s help and the memory of his daughter’s voice, he returned to school after only a week, despite medical advice.
 He could barely walk, but was determined to ‘take one step at a time’ and never missed a class.